graphitemaster/breaking_the_physical_limits_of_fonts/README.md

 See that, the **C** pixel takes up one bit of the next byte, it's _split_ across the bytes and in fact, as we start adding more pixels, they can be split up and straddle anywhere!
 Here we just have 1-bit inside another byte, but in practice a pixel can end up 2-bits inside another byte, 3-bits inside another byte, etc.

 An easy solution to this problem would be to use a nibble per pixel, since 4 divides evenly into 8, this would keep everything _aligned_ on a byte, allowing exactly 2 pixels per byte, but it also takes our atlas up from **68 bytes** to **90 bytes**, which is **1.3x** larger.

+* We can actually go far smaller if we exploit the fact that the top-half of some characters are the same as their bottom half (mirroring).
+Similarly, the use of range coding and other very specific compression techniques can probably get this down far more.
+We'll leave that for a later writeup.

 ## Bit buffer
 Fortunutely it's still possible to work with 3-bit quanities, it just requires keeping track of which bit in a byte you are at when encoding and decoding.